atreyasha/spp-explainability/docs/develop.md

             misalignment, activation frequency and other useful metrics that can elucidate on-the-ground processes

+        3.  use error-bar plot to reflect random seed iterations for binary misalignment and softmax norm differences

     2. Regex OOP

         1.  add visualization of regex ensemble with graphviz -\> can